spacetelescope/stpsf/docs/relnotes.rst

 =============
 *2021 December 10*

-For JWST, this release includes updates to WebbPSF just prior to the launch.
+For JWST, this release includes updates to STPSF just prior to the launch.
 For Roman, it includes updates to use the Cycle 9 optical model results.

 **James Webb Space Telescope OTE model improvements**: